gtrant/eraser/trunk/README.txt

    Sami Tolvanen, the original author of this software is a student in the university of technology in Finland.
-For more information,visit his home page at http://www.tolvanen.com/sami/.
+For more information, visit his home page at http://www.tolvanen.com/sami/.

    5.1.
 Web site